The diminutives: -ito, -ita -azo/-aza -aco/-aca

 Exercise 2: Rewrite the phrases

-Instruction: Rewrite each sentence by replacing the highlighted word with a diminutive, an augmentative or a pejorative (as indicated in the parentheses) and adjust the article and adjectives if necessary.
+Instruction: Replace the noun in bold with the diminutive, augmentative or pejorative form indicated in parentheses; adjust the article and adjectives if necessary.
+(Example: La casa es pequeña. (diminutive) → La casita es pequeña.)

 Show/Hide translation Show/Hide hints